Fun and Stylish Playroom Décor Ideas & Tips

 Add Comfortable Seating

-In our girls' first playroom, we included a small loveseat and bean bags.
+In our girls' first playroom, we included a small loveseat and comfy bean bags.
 Joe and I usually sat on the loveseat, but our girls almost exclusively sat in their bean bag chairs because they LOVED them.

 A playroom with blue-grey walls, a white loveseat and two child-sized bean bags.
 Framed children's book covers are on the wall.
 Good playroom ideas include comfortable seating.